Get

 The greatest risk is that one of the sharp ends of the toothpick perforates the lining of the gastrointestinal tract and causes peritonitis, sepsis, and death.
 This is a medical emergency and needs treatment fast.
 Toothpicks are also capable of migrating from the gastrointestinal tract into the thoracic cavity and affecting the lungs and heart.

 If the toothpick becomes lodged in the back of the mouth, it can become embedded there and cause a foreign body reaction.
 Especially if the toothpick is wooden, small parts of it can splinter off and dwell in the tissues surrounding the back of the mouth.
-It is difficult to locate these pieces unless advanced imaging such as CT or MRI is used.
-Even then it can be hard as the pieces can be so small.
+It is difficult to locate these pieces unless advanced imaging like CT or MRI is used.
+Even then, it can be challenging, as the pieces can be so small.

 Other issues you may encounter include: